ikoshura/RVC-Indonesian-TTS-WebUI/README.md

 - **Gradio WebUI:**
   The web interface allows users to input Indonesian text, select a speaker (with readable names generated from the Coqui TTS model), adjust pitch shift and other parameters, and view both the original and converted audio outputs.

-The main code is located in `app.py` and related helper modules.
-Below is a snippet that shows key functions:

 ## Requirements

 The **requirements.txt** file includes: